cookie1170/unity-templates/README.md

 -   `--hub-only`: Only try to get the editor path using Unity hub.
 Exits with exit code one if Unity hub can't be launched

--   `--no-hub`: Don't try to launc Unity hub to get the editor path.
+-   `--no-hub`: Don't try to launch Unity hub to get the editor path.
 Immediately prompts for the editor path

 ## `unity-templates sync`